-Under the bright-line test for the sale/disposal of property, if the Maori Authority acquired residential property on or after 1 October 2015 and sold it within two years, any gain will need to be accounted for.
+Under the bright-line test for the sale/disposal of property, if the Maori Authority acquired residential property on or after 1 October 2015 and sold it within the bright-line period, any gain will need to be accounted for.
+See taxable property sales on page 14.